Web Design and Development Flaws: Tips To Avoid Them

 Your site visitors want to get the information they desire as soon as they land and move on.
 If they don’t get hooked up immediately, it’s already an opportunity loss.

 Preloaders are a years-ago tactic to keep your visitors busy while the website elements load.
 However, with today’s swift Internet speed paired with HTML5 and CSS3, everything loads faster.
-Thus, preloaders have become irrelevant and the web design expectations have evolved.
+Thus, preloaders have become irrelevant and the web design and development expectations have evolved.

 YOUR WEBSITE IS TOO SLOW TO LOAD